-Upon examination, bobcat carcasses were sexed, weighed, measured (total length and chest girth), and a canine tooth was collected from the lower jaw.
+Upon examination, bobcat carcasses are sexed, weighed, measured (total length and chest girth), and a canine tooth collected from the lower jaw.
 Teeth from adult bobcats have been shipped to Matson's Laboratories for age determination.
-This information will be provided to successful hunters and trappers during the fall of 2002.
+This information will be provided to successful hunters and trappers during the winter of 2003.

 In addition, stomachs were collected and frozen for diet analyses that will be conducted at Colgate University.
-Blood samples were collected from the majority of harvested animals for detection of toxoplasmosis; these analyses are being conducted at the Indiana University of Pennsylvania.
-A kidney and surrounding abdominal fat were collected to assess condition of harvested bobcats and reproductive tracts were collected from all females to assess pregnancy rates and to estimate litter size.
+A kidney and surrounding abdominal fat were collected to assess the condition of harvested bobcats and reproductive tracts were collected from all females to measure pregnancy rates and to estimate litter size.

-The Game Commission has continued, and in some areas, intensified efforts to monitor changes in Pennsylvania's bobcat population.
-During 2001, agency Wildlife Conservation Officers reported more than 100 bobcat roadkills, and trappers without harvest permits reported releasing an estimated 500 bobcats.
-Results of the 2001-2002 Game-Take Survey, which polls one percent of hunting/furtaking license buyers, show hunters reported seeing bobcats in all but four counties (Chester, Delaware Lawrence and Philadelphia).
+The Game Commission has continued, and in some areas intensified, efforts to monitor changes in Pennsylvania's bobcat population.
+During 2002, agency Wildlife Conservation Officers reported more than 107 bobcat roadkills, and trappers without harvest permits reported releasing an estimated 700 bobcats.

-On July 1, the Game Commission began accepting applications for the 545 bobcat permits from holders of resident furtaker, junior combination or senior lifetime combination licenses, along with a nonrefundable $5 fee.
-Mail-in applications are included on Page 47 of the 2002-2003 Pennsylvania Digest of Hunting and Trapping regulations, which is provided to each license buyer.
+On July 1, the Game Commission will begin accepting applications for the 2003-2004 bobcat permits from holders of resident furtaker, junior combination or senior lifetime combination licenses, along with a nonrefundable $5 fee.
+Mail-in applications are included the 2003-2004 Pennsylvania Digest of Hunting and Trapping Regulations, which will be provided to each license buyer.
 All mail-in applications must be postmarked no later than Aug.
-16.
+15.

-Also on July 1, the agency began accepting applications for the 545 bobcat permits through "The Outdoor Shop" on the agency's website (www.pgc.state.pa.us).
+Also on July 1, to better serve its customers, the agency will begin accepting applications for the 570 bobcat permits through "The Outdoor Shop" on the agency's website (www.pgc.state.pa.us).
 Applicants may charge their hunting/furtaking licenses, as well as a bobcat application, to their VISA, MasterCard, American Express or Discover credit cards.
-Online applications will be accepted through midnight of Aug.
-16.
+Online applications will be accepted until midnight of Aug.
+15.